tanujnotes/lispay/README.md

 regapp: has everything related to authentication, profile creation and other static pages like home, about etc.

 dash: this is dashboard app.
 This is where creators see all the people who are paying them monthly.
-Shows all the relevant e.g. date of subscription, amount, cancelled subscriptions, monthly revenue etc.
+Shows all the relevant data e.g. list of subscribers, date of subscription, amount, cancelled subscriptions, monthly revenue etc.

-drfapp: rest apis for mobile app using django-rest-framework.
+drfapp: rest apis using django-rest-framework for mobile app that I had started building.

 P.S.
 This is my first production level Django project built from scratch about 2 years ago so the code might stink a little bit.
 Stay safe.